PRIVACY NOTICE ON THE PROCESSING OF PERSONAL DATA

 HB Reavis is part of the HB Reavis Group, which consists of all entities consolidated under the group holding HB Reavis Holding S.A. with its headquarters in Luxembourg (hereinafter referred to as the “HB Reavis Group“) due to which the reference to HB Reavis Group may be found in the Privacy Notice.

-What are our purpose and legitimate interests for the processing of your personal data?
+What is our purpose and legitimate interests for the processing of your personal data?

-B) We process your personal data for the purpose of incoming and outgoing mail evidence.
+- We process your personal data for the purpose of incoming and outgoing post mail or e-mail evidence.

 What is our legal basis for the processing of your personal data?

-A) We process your personal data on the basis of legitimate interests under Article 6 (1) (f) of GDPR.
-When we handle the tax and accounting matters we process your personal data on the basis of a legal obligation under Article 6 (1) (c) of GDPR.
+- We process your personal data on the basis of legitimate interests under Article 6 (1) (f) of GDPR.
+When we handle the tax and accounting matters or we are obliged to conclude an agreement under the applicable law (e.g. Management of Rights of Light/Party Wall Agreements in the United Kingdom), we process your personal data on the basis of a legal obligation under Article 6 (1) (c) of GDPR.
 If you or the third party fail to provide us with your personal data, we cannot fulfill our legal obligations.

 What kind of personal data do we process?